Editor’s Note: This post has been updated with new links and fresh content.

 - Break your copy up visually with numbers and icons.

 - Be selective of how many images and fields you include on your page.

 - Use white space effectively.

-- For form fields, use dropdowns in place of text field as it eliminates the need to type.
+- For form fields, use dropdowns in place of text fields to eliminate the need to type.

-- If possible, use radio buttons in place of dropdowns as it avoids an extra click.
+- If possible, use radio buttons instead of dropdowns to avoid an extra click.

 2) Put an End to Fluffy Headlines

 Landing page not converting?
 Try simplifying your headline.